Liga 4 (Georgia): Structure and format

 Each club play each of the other clubs twice (once at home and once away) and obtain three points for a win, one for a draw and no points for a loss.
 From these points a league table is constructed.

 At the end of the season the top three teams gain promotion to Liga 3.
 Similarly, the three teams that finish at the bottom are relegated to Regionuli Liga.
 A team can be spared relegation if another team either resigns or is expelled from the league.

 Final league position is determined, in order, by points obtained, head-to-head points, head-to-head goal difference, head-to-head goals scored, head-to-head away goals scored (only if two teams), goal difference and goals scored.

 Since Liga 4 is the bottom national tier, this is where the Federation may expel a team from higher divisions.
 Shukura is the latest club demoted in January 2024.

 It is the only national division where no play-offs are held.

 Current members

-Sixteen teams will be competing in the league in 2025.
+Sixteen teams are competing in the league in 2026, half of them being the reserve teams of higher league members.

 The clubs are listed below in alphabetical order.